 Inspections are implemented on items whose information on producer and processor is identified based on values detected in the past, etc. (those closely examined by germanium detectors) as follows.
-The items listed in (1), (2) and (5) below are based on the inspection results obtained between April 1, 2019 and February 29, 2020.
-Applicable items after March 1, 2020 are also subject to the inspections.
+The items listed in (1), (2) and (5) below are based on the inspection results obtained between April 1, 2020 and February 28, 2021.
+Applicable items after March 1, 2021 are also subject to the inspections.

-- (1) Food items from which radioactive cesium above the maximum limits has been detected - 1 The food item group for which cultivation/feeding control is difficult - Wild mushrooms ,Wild edible plants, etc. (Wild vegetables are included.)
-Wild mushrooms; Eleutherococcus sciadophylloides (Koshiabura); Bamboo shoot; Aralia sprout (shoot);Pteridium aquilinum and Japanese royal fern - ii.
+- (1) Food items from which radioactive cesium above the maximum limits has been detected - 1 The food item group for which cultivation/feeding control is difficult - i.
+Wild mushrooms ,Wild edible plants, etc. (Wild vegetables are included.)
+Wild mushrooms; Eleutherococcus sciadophylloides (Koshiabura); Bamboo shoot; Pteridium aquilinum and Japanese royal fern - ii.
 Wild bird and Animal meat